chemprop/chemprop/docs/source/tutorial/cli/callback.rst

 Custom Callbacks for Prediction
 ===============================

-Chemprops predict subcommand can be invoked with the :code:`--callback <cb>` flag, allowing for the execution of custom code during the prediction process.
+Chemprop's :code:`predict` subcommand can be invoked with the :code:`--callback <cb>` flag, allowing for the execution of custom code during the prediction process.

 Interpretability Callbacks
 --------------------------